sdawood/dynamo-update-expression/README.md

 Always remember that you can choose any attribute to be your version attribute, no matter how deeply embedded in the document.

 Parameters:
-- original: original document, either fully loaded from DynamoDB or a partial projection.
+- `original`: original document, either fully loaded from DynamoDB or a partial projection.
-- modified: document that includes additions, modifications and deletes
+- `modified`: document that includes additions, modifications and deletes
-- versionPath: JSONPATH path to your version attribute of choice, default: '$.version'
+- `versionPath`: JSONPATH path to your version attribute of choice, default: '$.version'
-- useCurrent: if true, the value @ versionPath is read from original document is used in the condition expression, otherwise, the modified version is used.
+- `useCurrent`: if true, the value @ versionPath is read from original document is used in the condition expression, otherwise, the modified version is used.
-- condition: currently supporting simple binary operators kind of string, condition expression would be for example: #version = :version, meaning the version attribute in DynamoDB < the selected version value (current or new)
+- `condition`: currently supporting simple binary operators kind of string, condition expression would be for example: #version = :version, meaning the version attribute in DynamoDB < the selected version value (current or new)
-- orphans: see above.
+- `orphans`: see above.
-- currentVersion: Optional.
+- `currentVersion`: Optional.
 If passed, allows your code to override reading currentVersion from original document, see example below.

 ##### Example: Only update if version in DynamoDB is (*still*) equal to original document
 ```js